-You can either 'try' or you can 'do'
+You can 'try' or you can 'do'

 In NLP we pay a lot of attention to what's behind or beneath words and phrases i.e. what is being conveyed by the word or phrase, intentionally or otherwise.
 Richard Bandler, one of the founders of NLP, remarked "language is our middle name" i.e. Neuro Linguistic Programming.

-If I were to ask you “Try and touch the tip of your nose with your index finger” it's likely that you'd find this a strange request, providing you were not in some way disabled.
+For example, if I were to ask you “Try and touch the tip of your nose with your index finger” it's likely that you'd find this a strange request, providing you were not in some way disabled.
 It's easy to do it, there's no chance of failure, so why am I using “try”?

 However it would be different if I asked you to “Try and touch the ceiling with your elbow” because here the words 'try' does fit - since there is no certainty that you can touch the ceiling – most ceilings are too high.